elsayedelmandoh/sentiment_analysis_NLP/README.md

 # Sentiment Analysis
 * This presentation focuses on sentiment analysis, specifically building a text classification model for emotion prediction based on textual data.

-* The dataset used in this project consists of text samples labeled with different emotions.
+* The dataset used in this project consists of text samples labeled with 9 different emotions into 3 classes: negative, neutral, and positive.

 # Training machine learning model